frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 When upgrading from a previous version of this tool, delete your /SCRIPTS/TOOLS/DSMLIB before copying the new one (if you customized your images, inside "DSMLIB/img" do a backup first)

-1. Copy the entire DSMLIB folder to /SCRIPTS/TOOLS.
-You will end up with /SCRIPTS/TOOLS/DSMLIB in your SDCard.
+1. The zip file has the same structure as your SDCard.
+If you want to copy all the content of the zip file into your SDCard, it will create all the directories and files in the right place.
-2. Copy the main script you want to use (Color or B&W) to /SCRIPTS/TOOLS.
+2. v0.53 and older zips, you can copy all the coontent to your SDCard folder /SCRIPTS/TOOLS

 Your TX SDCard should looks like this: